AlanMorel/mapleserver2-docs/docs/setup/database-setup.md

 2. Select the **Developer Default** option and click next.

-3. You can keep clicking next, download and install what is asking.
+3. You can keep clicking next, download and install what it is asking.

-4. On **Accounts and Roles** step of `Configuration`, make sure to add an password and remember it, you will need it after.
+4. On the **Accounts and Roles** step of `Configuration`, make sure to add a password and remember it, you will need it later.
 You don't need to add an user.

 5. Keep clicking next and finish the setup.